secretGeek/pushpop/README.md

 As you can see from the balsamiq mockups above, this is just in the idea phase.
 It's based on [Next Action](http://www.timesnapper.com/NextAction/)

-## cli
+## CLI

-There could be commandline access.
+There could be a command-line interface.

     pushpop --peek                 # shows you what's on top pushpop --push "debug the sql" # puts a new item on top of your mental stack